Introduction to Merge Sort in Python

 Given below are the examples mentioned:

-Recursive approach of implementing the merge sort
+The recursive approach of implementing the merge sort

 if len(ar_list) > 1: